akitogo/mailchimpV3/README.md

 # mailchimpV3
 Our goal is to offer a feature complete Mailchimp Api 3.0 Wrapper for Coldfusion Coldbox.
-Currently it is still work in progress
+It is still work in progress

+There are a few Coldfusion implementations but they are all far from being feature complete.

+### What's currently supported
+Currently supported but not fully tested are
+- Automations
+- CampaignFolders
+- Campaigns
+- Conversations
+- Ecommerce
+- Lists
+- ListsInterestCategories
+- Mailchimp
+- Reports
+- TemplateFolders
+- Templates

 ## Installation
 This API can be installed as as a ColdBox Module.
 It requires a simple CommandBox command: